instride-ch/pimcore-ai-tools/README.md

 This bundle provides nothing

 ## Features
-- new Pimcore object data type "AiTextWizard"
+- new Pimcore object data type "AiWysiwyg???"
-- new Symfony form field type "AiTextWizard"
+- new Symfony form field type "AiTextWizard???"
-- new Document editable "AiTextWizard"
+- new Document editable "AiTextWizard???"
 - list of all used data/field types and editables and possibility to configure prompt and AI provider

 ## License